astralfrontier-itch-io/astral-comics/rules/rules.md

 You can attack enemies at range with an Optic Blast, or solve a scientific riddle with Super-Intellect, but it’s hard to justify using a Healing Factor to charm a diplomat into sharing a secret with you.

-If you're in combat or a situation where it matters, pay END to activate your ability.
 If the roll would be opposed, ask the GM for the opposed level.

 ## Time Intervals